ChiaHanTu/my-library/C#/C Sharp Beginning.md

 > between C# code and machine code.

-###
-1. CLR Common Language Runtime: complie IL code into native machine code.
+### CLR Common Language Runtime

-2. The process of compilation of IL code to machine code is called JIT(Just In Time Compilation).
+> compile IL code into native machine code.
+The process of compilation of IL code to machine code is called JIT(Just In Time Compilation).